Ypertex/blog/content/articles/accelerate-your-website-with-your-logo/index.md

 - https://res.cloudinary.com/ypertex/image/upload/c_fill,dpr_auto,f_auto,g_auto,h_630,q_auto,w_1200/8d39dd05-95d1-443a-aeb9-2bcae2151c06
 ---

 The fine people from [Crazy Egg](https://www.crazyegg.com/) are dedicated to optimizing websites.
 In an in-depth article in their blog, they look at why website speed matters and what one can do to reduce load times.
-I won't link it right here---otherwise, you'll get swallowed by their monster article and never return to this one! 😉 <small>(You still can find the link at the bottom of this article if you're interested.)</small>
+I won't link it right here—otherwise, you'll get swallowed by their monster article and never return to this one! 😉 <small>(You still can find the link at the bottom of this article if you're interested.)</small>

 {{<figure src="d5c5a393-65fb-4648-bf0a-ffd519fa3306">}}Screenshot of the crazyegg.com website, April 2020{{</figure>}}